Das Smashing Book ist erschienen und lieferbar!

-Das erste Kapitel kann man auch kostenlos als PDF herunterladen: Chapter 1: User Interface Design in Modern Web Applications.
+Das erste Kapitel kann man auch kostenlos als PDF herunterladen:.

 Ein Wort noch an alle, die das Buch im Vorwege mit 20% Rabatt bestellt haben.
 Die Vorbestellungen sind seit vorgestern auf dem Weg zu ihren jeweiligen Empfängern.
 Und ja, wir wissen, dass wir zu lange gebraucht haben.
 Es tut uns leid.
 Wir sind ein kleines Design Magazin, kein großer Verlag.
 Logistik und Kontakte haben wir erst aufbauen müssen.
 Immerhin, niemand bekam das Buch preisgünstiger, schneller und konnte vorab das Probekapitel einsehen.
 Aber genug der Entschuldigungen, beim nächsten Mal klappt alles besser.

 Das Buch enthält 312 Seiten und 10 Kapitel.
 Seine Größe beträgt 21 × 14 cm.
 Es ist ein Paperback und es wurde komplett in Farbe auf seidenmattem Bilderdruckpapier gedruckt.
 Der Versand innerhalb Deutschlands ist kostenfrei.